awsdocs/aws-doc-sdk-examples/swift/example_code/ddb/README.md

-# Amazon DynamoDB code examples for the SDK for Swift
+# DynamoDB code examples for the SDK for Swift
 ## Overview
-This folder contains code examples demonstrating how to use the AWS SDK for Swift to use the Amazon DynamoDB (DynamoDB) service.
+This folder contains code examples demonstrating how to use the AWS SDK for Swift to use Amazon DynamoDB.
 This README discusses how to run these examples.

 Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
 DynamoDB lets you